What is TheSu XML?

 Compare Procedural Knowledge

-Identify which aspects of technical procedures remain stable across centuries and which transform as knowledge is transmitted—for instance, comparing how distillation or metallurgical processes are described across different sources and time periods.
-TheSu XML enables step-by-step comparison of procedures, revealing patterns of continuity and change that illuminate how practical knowledge was preserved, modified, and adapted over time.
+Which aspects of technical procedures remain stable across centuries, and which transform as knowledge is transmitted?
+Comparing how processes like distillation or iron tempering are described across different sources can answer such questions.
+With TheSu XML, step-by-step comparison of procedures becomes possible, identifying patterns of continuity and change in how practical knowledge was preserved, modified, and adapted.

 Key Features